groboclown/nightjar-mesh/README.md

           Essential: true
           Memory: 128
           Ulimits:
             - Name: nofile
               HardLimit: 15000
               SoftLimit: 15000
           Environment:
             # These environment variables must be carefully set.

             # The AWS region, so Nightjar can ask for the right resources.
             - Name: AWS_REGION
               Value: !Ref "AWS::Region"

             # The nightjar-running Envoy proxy's logging level.
             - Name: ENVOY_LOG_LEVEL
               Value: info

             # The Envoy proxy administration port.
 Defaults to 9901
             - Name: ENVOY_ADMIN_PORT
               Value: 9901

             # Which service record that defines the service in which Nightjar runs.
             - Name: SERVICE_MEMBER
               Value: !Ref "TunaBlueServiceDiscoveryRecord"

             # The port number that the envoy proxy will listen to for connections
             # *from* the sidecar service *to* the mesh.
             - Name: SERVICE_PORT
               Value: 8090
           PortMappings:
+            # The ENVOY_ADMIN_PORT above
             - ContainerPort: 9901
               Protocol: tcp

+            # The SERVICE_PORT above
             - ContainerPort: 8090
               Protocol: tcp
           HealthCheck:
             Command:
               - "CMD-SHELL"
               - "curl -s http://localhost:9901/server_info | grep state | grep -q LIVE"
             Interval: 5
             Timeout: 2
             Retries: 3